rhaiscript/book/src/ref/modules/export.md

                         // another script can load this module and access 'x' as 'module::answer'

 {
-    let inner = 0;      // local variable - it disappears when the statement block ends,
+    let inner = 0;      // local variable - it disappears when the statements block ends,
                         //                  therefore it is not 'global' and cannot be exported

     export inner;       // <- syntax error: cannot export a local variable